alex-trapp/scAge/README.md

                 chunksize = 1)
 ```

-where
+where:
 * `single_cell_dir_or_dict` --> full path to a directory OR a dictionary of processed single-cell methylomes, created with `process_coverage`
 * `single_cell_set_name` --> desired name of the scAge run (i.e. 'dataset_x')
 * `reference_data` --> full path to the reference regression matrix created with `create_reference`
 * `selection_mode` --> one of `percentile` (default), `numCpGs`, `cutoff`, which determines which CpG selection mode should be used in the algorithm.
-I recommend `percentile` mode, which selects the most highly-correlated CpGs while account for differential coverage between cells.
+I recommend `percentile` mode, which selects the most highly-correlated CpGs while accounting for differential coverage between cells.
 Alternatively,
 a defined number of CpGs can be chosen using `numCpGs` mode, or a cutoff based on Pearson correlation can be set with `cutoff`
-(where only CpGs with |r| ≥ threshold are selected).
+(where only CpGs with |r| ≥ threshold are selected for the algorithm).
 * `CpG_parameter` --> parameter accompanying selection mode
 (1 in percentile mode --> top 1% age-correlated CpGs) <br>
 (500 in numCpGs mode --> top 500 age-correlated CpGs) <br>